 The second set of experiments examined the effects of altering the physical motion of the ion in one clock.
 The ions are almost completely motionless during normal clock operations.
 NIST scientists tweaked the one ion so that it gyrated back and forth at speeds equivalent to several meters per second.
 That clock ticked at a slightly slower rate than the second clock, as predicted by relativity.

 Such comparisons of super-precise clocks eventually may be useful in geodesy, the science of measuring the Earth and its gravitational field, with applications in geophysics and hydrology, and possibly in space-based tests of fundamental physics theories, suggests physicist Till Rosenband, leader of NIST's aluminum ion clock team.

 The research was supported in part by the Office of Naval Research.
-For more details, see the NIST Sept.
-23, 2010, announcement, "NIST Pair of Aluminum Atomic Clocks Reveal Einstein's Relativity at a Personal Scale."
+For more details, see "NIST Pair of Aluminum Atomic Clocks Reveal Einstein's Relativity at a Personal Scale."

 C.W.
 Chou, D.B.
 Hume, T. Rosenband and D.J.
 Wineland.
 Optical clocks and relativity.
 Science.
 Sept.
 24, 2010.